stevenjmesser/visitmy.website/_posts/2022-10-27-the-write-off.md

 ## Other things

 Last weekend I bought [Joe](https://twitter.com/joelanman)’s Xbox.
-Finally got around to playing _Cyberpunk 2077_ which is...OK.
+Finally got around to playing *Cyberpunk 2077* which is…OK.
 Not the open world they promised.
 Very story-driven.
 All the classic cyberpunk tropes, geared towards high-octane action rather than immersing yourself in a detailed world.
-Enjoying _Chivalry II_ more.
+Enjoying *Chivalry II* more.

-My mind’s deteriorating as I write this, the brain fog is as bad  as the first time I had the ‘rona.
+My mind’s deteriorating as I write this, the brain fog is as bad as the first time I had the ’rona.
 Thought maybe my body would be used to it, but oh no. I’ll lie in bed for an hour, reading, then have to nap for two.
 Respiratory symptoms aren’t too bothersome, it’s the neurological effects that do you in.

 Have had to pull out of the half-marathon this weekend, which I’m really gutted about.
 I’ll see about booking another one in, around the time I start marathon training in early November.